dratkovic/Betsy/README.md

 	- ***Login***  email / password

 - Offers
+	- **Get All** - get all offers that are not special and that match start is at least 5 min in the future
-	- **GetAll** - get all offers that match start is at least 5 min in the future
+	- **Get All Special** - get all special offers that match start is at least 5 min in the future

 - Tickets
 	- **Create** - pay and create a ticket by selected types from offers
 	- **GetAll** - Get all played tickets
+	- **Get** - Get ticket by Id

 - Pagination